terraform-ibm-modules/terraform-ibm-observability-da/solutions/agents/README.md

 # Add observability agents to a RedHat OpenShift Cluster

-This architecture deploys observability agents (log analysis agent and cloud monitoring agent) on the RedHat OpenShift Cluster.
+This architecture deploys observability agents (log analysis and cloud monitoring agent) on a RedHat OpenShift Cluster.

 ## Before you begin

 * You must have RedHat OpenShift Cluster deployed.

-* You should have deployed Observability instances - Log Analysis, Cloud monitoring - for which agents are required.
+* You must have deployed observability instances (log analysis and cloud monitoring) for which specific agents are required.